 In connection with the expansion of the system to 100 channels, on July 28, 1998, the Company and Loral executed the Loral Satellite Contract.
 Pursuant to the Loral Satellite Contract, Loral has agreed to construct, launch and deliver three satellites in-orbit and checked-out, to construct for the Company a fourth satellite for use as a ground spare and to become the Company's launch service provider.
 Launches of the Company's three satellites are scheduled for November 1999, December 1999 and January 2000 with in-orbit checked out delivery occurring within two months after each launch. "--The CD Radio Delivery System--The Satellites--Satellite Construction and Launch Services."
-In connection with the Loral Satellite Contract, on May 28, 1998, the Company also terminated its prior agreement with Arianespace S.A. ("Arianespace") to provide launch services and terminated the related vendor financing with Arianespace

-Finance S.A.
-In connection with the termination of the Arianespace launch services and related vendor financing, the Company incurred a liability of approximately \$18 million.
-The Company expects to expense this item, together with approximately \$5 million of related capitalized costs, in the second quarter of 1998.
+In connection with the Loral Satellite Contract, on May 28, 1998, the Company also terminated its prior agreement with Arianespace S.A. ("Arianespace") to provide launch services and terminated the related vendor financing with Arianespace Finance S.A.
+As a result, the Company incurred a liability of approximately \$18 million.
+The Company expensed this item, together with approximately \$5 million of related capitalized costs, in the second quarter of 1998.